xre22zax/xre22zax/README.md

 </br>

-Recently transformed from web development to my dream job data analysis. with my great aptitude for learning i have been skilling to data analysis with self taught infrastructure data integrity and visualization and statistics.
+Recently transformed from web development to my dream job data analysis. with my great aptitude for learning i have been skilling to data analysis with self taught infrastructure data integrity, visualization and statistics.
 I continually invest in improving my production capability through training and new challenges.
-I am always keen on a thorough analysis of my data to transform them into impact.
+I am always keep on a thorough analysis of my data to transform them into impact.
 My career goal is to move to a faster paced environment, where such impact has a measurable positive effect in the short term: I want my professional growth to be intertwined with my next company’s growth.

 </br>